sriramrokkam/k8s-training/admin/trainer-guide.md

 ## Course preparation

-### Planning
-- Make sure the training is officially requested ([Team Request Template](https://jam4.sapjam.com/wiki/show/H8gZq0zBgHoRfttFe6TDyt?_lightbox=true)) and scheduled in SuccessMap Learning.

-- If it is done this way, then our Global Coordinator from Cloud Curriculum (Rosemary Berberian) will check the utilization of our Cluster and also organizes/help to organize the room and send the calendar entry to the participants, so you don't have to worry about that.

-- The event will then also appear in the [event calendar on the Cloud Curriculum Jam page](https://jam4.sapjam.com/groups/zAfXdXPcJGlCUrBScXSWKP/events).

 ### K8s cluster in Gardener

 - **Contact the [K8s Trainings DevOps Team](mailto:DL_5B2CDDFFECB21162D9000010@global.corp.sap?subject=[Docker%20and%20K8s%20fundamentals%20training]%20Request%20for%20trainings%20cluster%20-%20<Location>-<DateOfYourTraining>) to get a Gardener K8s Cluster** for the training (~ 2 weeks in advance to the training), in case you want to use the central resources in [Gardener](https://gardener.cloud.sap).